The Secret Diary of Adrian Mole Aged 13¾ (musical)

 The Secret Diary of Adrian Mole Aged 13¾ is a stage musical based on the young-adult novel of the same name by Sue Townsend.
 It features book and lyrics by Jake Brunger and music and lyrics by Pippa Cleary.

 The musical made its world première at the Curve in Leicester in March 2015, followed by a London production at the Menier Chocolate Factory in summer 2017 and a West End run at the Ambassadors Theatre from June to September 2019.

-Productions
+Production history

-Leicester (2015)
+World premiere: Leicester (2015)

 The musical was announced to make its world première at the Curve in Leicester (the title character and author Sue Townsend's hometown) from 7 March to 4 April 2015, with an official opening on 17 March.

 The production was directed by Luke Sheppard, designed by Tom Rogers, choreographed by Tim Jackson.
 It was revealed upon the announcement by Townsend's husband, Colin Broadway, that Townsend had been working with the writers, Brunger and Cleary on the musical from 2012 to before her death in 2014.